GWiktorzak/GWiktorzak/README.md

 ### 🏗 In the last Projects, I worked used

-- #️⃣ Bash
-- ☁️ Cloudinary
-- 🆔 Devise
-- 📄 Documentation
-- 🍇 Grape
-- 🐘 PostgresSQL
-- 🔐 Pundit
-- 🧪 RSpec
-- 🎢 Rollbar
-- 💎 Ruby
-- 🛤 Ruby_on_Rails
-- 🎯 Setting goals and expectations within the team
-- 🎬 Swagger
-- 🗽 Working with Business Value
-- 🥇 Working with Quality
-- 🎙 Working with feedback
+#️⃣ Bash ☁️ Cloudinary 🆔 Devise 📄 Documentation 🍇 Grape 🐘 PostgresSQL 🔐 Pundit 🧪 RSpec 🎢 Rollbar 💎 Ruby 🛤 Ruby_on_Rails 🎯 Setting goals and expectations within the team 🎬 Swagger 🗽 Working with Business Value 🥇 Working with Quality 🎙 Working with feedback

-### 🧠 Learning
+### 🧠 Currently Learning
 🌱 GitHub Actions
-🌱 Rust